ecabigting/DevNodeCheatSheets/crud.md

 })
 ```

-> get all documents of 'BlogPost'
+6. Get all documents of 'BlogPost'
 ```
 BlogPost.find({},(error,blogpost) => {
     console.log(' >>>> Get all blogpost!')